SarnaxLii/Announcement/Readme.md

 - If you want to share cheats with your friends / need to pay +40 USD per person, limited to max 5 people only.

-- When someone tries to crack my program They will immediately have all the information stolen.
-Of course, our defense system is very strong.
+- When someone tries to crack my program They must meet an end that will not dare to do anything else ^^

  ---